PMS vs Mutual Funds (2026): The Honest Comparison for HNI Investors

 In a Mutual Fund, the fund manager can rotate 100% of the portfolio from sector A to sector B inside the trust.
 No capital gains are triggered for you.

-On a portfolio with 50% annual churn, this tax friction eats an estimated 1.0% to 1.5% p.a. in compound growth.
-In a PMS, you are paying tax on paper gains year after year, losing the power of compounding on the tax paid.
+On a portfolio with 50% annual churn, this tax friction can reduce compound growth meaningfully.
+In a PMS, you may pay tax on realised gains year after year, losing the compounding benefit on the tax paid.

 3. High Churn and Operational Complexity